-The International Canine Health Awards, an initiative administered by The Kennel Club Charitable Trust and underwritten by a major gift from Vernon and Shirley Hill, founders of Metro Bank, recognise innovative researchers and veterinary scientists whose work has had a positive impact on the health and wellbeing of dogs.
-In 2019, the International Canine Health Awards donated £61,000 to scientific research to help improve the health of dogs.
+The International Canine Health Awards, an initiative administered by The Kennel Club Charitable Trust and underwritten by a major gift from Vernon and Shirley Hill, founders of Metro Bank, recognise innovative researchers and veterinary scientists whose work has had a positive impact on the health and well-being of dogs.
+In 2021, the International Canine Health Awards donated £70,000 to scientific research to help improve the health of dogs.

 The Kennel Club's own research

 Find out more about our health research, which includes: